 The wait is finally over.
-You can sit back, unlock your mobile device and fully immerse yourself in the RS mobile experience.
+You can sit back, unlock your mobile device and fully immerse yourself in the RS mobile experience or wait till RS3 Mobile is released as well.

 Well, that is not entirely true.
 As of today, you can only play this game if you are a member and have an Android device.
 This means that both F2P players, along with iOS users will have to wait for their chance to play Runescape on the go.
 Even though it is officially listed as a “Closed beta” on the official Runescape website, people can start playing it.
 Launched on July 5th, 2018 it has already immersed thousands of gamers urging to get their hands on this game.